Monte Railway: Project and construction

 The railway was designed in 1886 by engineer Raoul Mesnier du Ponsard.
 The idea of building the railway came from António Joaquim Marques, who obtained permission from Funchal city council on 17 February 1887.
 A contract was signed with a concessionaire forming the Companhia do Caminho de Ferro do Monte.
 This document established that the municipality would be responsible for expropriating any land necessary for the construction of the railroad, although the costs would be covered by the company.
 The company would own the right-of-way for nine years, after which it would pass to public ownership.
 On 22 January 1891, the council approved the project for the railway.

 Work started on 13 August 1891 at Confeiteira, where it was necessary to build retaining walls.
-In 1893 the Belgian-made rolling stock arrived and service started on 16 July between Pombal and Levada de Santa Luzia, witnessed by the governor-general, the bishop, and other Madeira notables.
+In 1893 the German-made rolling stock arrived via Belgium and service started on 16 July between Pombal and Levada de Santa Luzia, witnessed by the governor-general, the bishop, and other Madeira notables.
 The first train was a single car and engine.
 A few days later regular service started, with the first departure at 4 am.
 A trip normally took 5 minutes and cost 80 réis.
 There was also an ≪americano≫ (horsecar) run by the Caminhos de Ferro Americanos da Cidade do Funchal which took passengers from Funchal's pier to the railway terminus at Pombal.

 By August 1894 the line was extended to Atalhinho, in the Monte parish, at 577 m above sea level.
 This part of the line required costly cut-work into the hillside to reduce the grade to operable levels even for a rack railway.
 A new German-built locomotive also joined the rolling stock at this time.

 The trade journal Gazeta dos Caminhos de Ferro noted in their 16 September 1903 issue that some locomotives were in bad repair, for which reason the local government ordered the company to take all means necessary to guarantee the safety of the public.
 At this point the company had three locomotives, one new and two previously repaired.
 It was debated whether to form a new association to acquire Caminho de Ferro do Monte but no action was taken.

 In their general assembly on 12 July 1910, the Companhia do Caminho de Ferro do Monte decided to extend the line further to Terreiro da Luta.
 The Funchal City Council approved this on 4 August.
 During construction, the company suffered financial difficulties, twice needing new financing and not providing dividends to investors.
 The interest of the British merchants who were initially keen on the project began to flag.

 The first train arrived at Terreiro da Luta, 850 m above sea level, on 24 July 1912, making the line's total extent 3,911 m.
 At the summit station, the company opened a 400-seat panoramic restaurant, whose food quality was, reportedly, competitive internationally.